bhumikhokhani/Hashnode-Blogs/cl37mmrf105drmgnveowl7qmf.md

 <center>Image Credits: JustInMind</center>

 ### 5 Basic Usability Principles
-1. Learnability is the ease with which new users perform tasks.
+1. Learnability refers to the ease with which new users complete tasks.
-2. Efficiency refers to how quickly people can accomplish simple activities after learning the design.
+2. Efficiency is the speed with which individuals can complete basic tasks after understanding the design.
-3. Users' capacity to recall how to operate the system is called memorability.
+3. Memorability refers to a user's ability to recollect how to use a system.
-4. Errors are the number and severity of errors made by users, as well as how readily they may be corrected.
+4. Errors refer to the amount and severity of user errors, as well as the ease with which they may be repaired.
-5. Satisfaction refers to how enjoyable it was to use the design.
+5. User satisfaction relates to how fun the design was to use.

 ## UI/UX Principles